feyzanurkucuk/bitirme1/README.md

-# nail-biting detection using computer vision
+# nail-biting detection using yolov5 and custom dataset